What is the Full form of HIV?

 - A test called ELISA, which stands for Enzyme-Linked ImmunoSorbent Assay, can detect HIV infection.
 So far, AIDS is incurable; therefore, the wisest solution is HIV prevention.

 - AIDS awareness is another important factor.
-Since it does not propagate by mere physical contact, the individuals infected must not be targeted against and therefore should be handled pleasantly.
+Since it does not propagate by mere physical contact, the infected individuals must not be targeted and should be handled pleasantly.